Materials Science and Engineering, M.S.

 Specific Fields of Emphasis

-The Materials faculty at UCI have special interest and expertise in all areas of modern materials and technologies, including biomaterials, energy materials, advanced ceramics, polymers and nanocomposite materials, structural and nanostructured metallic materials, micro/nano-device materials, device/system packaging materials, and multifunctional materials.
+The Materials faculty at UCI have special interest and expertise in all areas of modern materials and technologies, including biomaterials, energy materials, advanced ceramics, polymers and nanocomposite materials, structural and nanostructured metallic materials, micro/nano-device materials, device/system packaging materials, computational materials science, advanced and additive manufacturing, and multifunctional materials.

 Given the nature of Materials Science and Engineering as a cross-disciplinary program, students having a background and suitable training in Materials, Engineering (Mechanical, Electrical, Civil, Chemical, Aerospace), and the Physical Sciences (Physics, Chemistry, Geology) are encouraged to participate.
 A student with an insufficient background may be required to take remedial undergraduate courses.
-Recommended background courses include an introduction to materials, thermodynamics, mechanical behavior, and electrical/optical/magnetic behavior.
+Recommended background courses include an introduction to materials science and engineering, thermodynamics, mechanical behavior, and electrical/optical/magnetic behavior.

 The M.S. reflects achievement of an advanced level of competence for professional practice of materials science and engineering.
 Two options are available: a thesis option and a comprehensive examination option.